andrenq/trading/README.md

 ## Quit Start
 ### Prerequisits:
  - Java 8 - git clone this project and build it as a maven project
- - Postgres Database - on the sql_dll folder, you will find the files to create the database and the necessary tables and views.
+ - Postgres Database - a working version of postgres sql.
+On the sql_dll folder, you will find the files to create the database and the necessary tables and views.
  - IEX account - create an IEX account, ([https://iextrading.com/](https://iextrading.com/)) and save the public.
 It will be passed to the app as an environmental variable.
+ -
 ### Environmental variables
 Set the folowing env variables:
 ###### IEX